Metric Approximations of Consistent Path Systems: Definitions and Background

 \subsection{Group Invariant Path Systems}

 Like many other combinatorial objects, it is interesting to investigate path systems with certain {\em symmetries}.
 Thus, we managed to construct in \cite{CL2} irreducible path systems (for the definition of irreducibility, consult that paper) on Paley graphs.
 That argument depends crucially on particular symmetries of these path systems.
-Here, we extend this idea and introduce {\em group invariant} path systems.
+Here, we extend this idea and introduce {\em group invariant} path systems. {\it The theory developed here is used subsequently (\cref{sec:lower}) to construct consistent path systems of large $\Delta(\mathcal{P})$.} Let $\Gamma$ be a Cayley graph of a group $G$.
+For a simple path $P=(h_1,\dots,h_k)$ in $\Gamma$ and $g\in G$ we define